-We are committed to ensuring that our operations, supply chains and the way we do business are aligned with our customer-led Ethical Policy and the values and ethics of the Co-operative Movement which define our brand.
+We are committed to ensuring that our operations, supply chains and the way we do business are aligned with our customer-led Ethical Policy and the values and ethics of the co-operative movement, which define our brand.
 We work with our customers and suppliers to uphold the standards set out in our Ethical Policy, which include environmental sustainability, human rights and social responsibility.

-As part of this commitment and in line with our regulatory obligations we publish this annual statement outlining the policies, procedures and training we have in place to prevent incidences of modern slavery and human trafficking occurring in our business and supply chains, investigating suspected incidences and how we address confirmed incidences.
+As part of this commitment and in line with our regulatory obligations, we publish our annual Modern Slavery and Human Trafficking statement to outline the policies, procedures and training we have in place to prevent incidences of modern slavery and human trafficking occurring in our business and supply chains.
+It also details how we investigate suspected incidences and how we address confirmed incidences.